pchemguy/ChatGPTExploratoryPrompting/README.md

 # ChatGPT Exploratory Prompting

-In this repository, I share my beginner's experience exploring features of ChatGPT and related workflows.
-My personal interests presently include four broad topics, with two focused on applications (*coding support and guidance* and *technical and business writing assistance*) and two focused on technical aspects closely related to routine use of ChatGPT (*memory management* and *meta-prompting*).

-I use several content formats:
+This repository shares my beginner-level exploration of ChatGPT's features and related workflows.
+My current interests encompass four broad topics: two focused on applications (_coding support and guidance_ and _technical and business writing assistance_) and two centered on technical aspects closely tied to ChatGPT’s routine use (_memory management_ and _meta-prompting_).
+I utilize several content formats to share my experience:

-- descriptive writing,
+- Descriptive writing,
 - ChatGPT instruction templates,
-- collections of selected prompts/questions and ChatGPT answers focused on specific topics (Q&A),
+- Collections of selected prompts/questions and ChatGPT answers focused on specific topics (Q&A),
-- ChatGPT conversations demonstrating possible workflows on sample problems.
+- ChatGPT conversations showcasing possible workflows applied to sample problems.

-All ChatGPT responses are based on the GPT-4o model and are provided "as is" without critical evaluation, unless specified otherwise.
-When using ChatGPT answers in the context of this repository, I treat ChatGPT as a powerful tool for topic exploration.
-My goal here is not to offer definitive solutions but to highlight overlooked considerations, transforming some of the 'unknown unknowns' in ChatGPT workflows into 'known unknowns'.
-This approach is particularly true for Q&A collections shared in the hope that they may provides useful insights for others on a similar (learner's) path.
+All ChatGPT responses are based on the GPT-4o model and are provided "as is", without critical evaluation unless explicitly stated otherwise.
+In the context of Q&A collections, I approach ChatGPT as a powerful tool for topic exploration.
+My objective is not to offer definitive solutions but to highlight overlooked considerations, transforming some of the 'unknown unknowns' in ChatGPT workflows into 'known unknowns'.

+This repository is a work in progress.
+While some development may occur in the `dev` branch, I aim to update the `main` branch regularly.
+As a result, content may change periodically, and portions may appear incomplete or inconsistent at any given time.

 ## 1. Memory management